 Preventive care is less expensive than repairing damage.
 Certain problems, like gum disease and early signs of decay, offer few warning signs.
 Regular visits allow us to monitor your oral health and catch any issues before they become big trouble.

-How is a filling different
+How is a filling different from

 Made from composite resin, tooth-colored fillings replace decay that only impacts a portion of the tooth.
 With severe damage, your will likely need a dental crown, which fits securely over the remaining tooth structure and completely covers the tooth.